OscarBouverot-Dupuis/algo-phys/embedded-worm-Mott-bosonized/README.md

 # README #

-Copyright (C) 2025 Oscar Bouverot-Dupuis <oscar.bouverot-dupuis@ipht.fr>, Alberto Rosso <alberto.rosso@cnrs.fr> and Manon Michel <manon.michel@cnrs.fr>.
+Copyright (C) 2025 Oscar Bouverot-Dupuis <oscar.bouverot-dupuis@ipht.fr>, Alberto Rosso <alberto.rosso@cnrs.fr> and Laura Foini <laura.foini@ipht.fr>.

 This program is free software; you can redistribute it and/or modify it under the terms of either the CeCILL license or the GNU General Public license, as included with the software package.

 ### Summary of the numerical project ###

-This is the public version of the code presented in "Bosonized 1D quantum systems through enhanced Event-Chain Monte Carlo", Oscar Bouverot-Dupuis, Alberto Rosso, and Manon Michel.
+This is the public version of the code presented in "The generic Mott transition in the sine-Gordon model through an embedded worm algorithm", Oscar Bouverot-Dupuis, Laura Foini and Alberto Rosso.

-See the arXiv preprint: https://arxiv.org/abs/2503.11577.
+See the arXiv preprint:

-This package performs Monte Carlo simulations on the bosonized dissipative XXZ spin chain, using C++.
-It incorporates the Metropolis algorithm (Met), the Metropolis algorithm enhanced with cluster moves (Clu-Met), the Event-Chain Monte Carlo algorithm (ECMC), and the ECMC enhanced with cluster moves (Clu-EC).
+This package performs Monte Carlo simulations on the tilted sine-Gordon model, using C++.
+It incorporates the Worm algorithm (Wo) and the smooth worm algorithm (SmoWo).

 ### Organization of the code ###
 - Constants.h is the file where the user declares all the simulation parameters.
 It is the only file the user needs to edit.

 - main.cpp and Imports.h respectively contain the common sampling routine for all algorithms and necessary package imports.

-- PhysSystem\_\*.h and Sampler\_\*.h (\* = Met, Clu\_Met, ECMC, Clu\_EC) contain the algorithm-specific parts of the code.
+- PhysSystem\_\*.h and Sampler\_\*.h (\* = Wo, SmoWo) contain the algorithm-specific parts of the code.
 Sampler\_\*.h performs a high-level sampling routine by calling lower-level functions grouped in PhysSystem\_\*.h.

 ### Set up ###

 The version of C++ used was C++17.
 Choose the simulation parameters by editing the Constants.h file.
 The parameters to update from are
-- #include "Sampler\_\*.h" : choose algorithm to use by replacing \* by Met, Clu\_Met, ECMC, or Clu\_EC.
+- #include "Sampler\_\*.h" : choose algorithm to use by replacing \* by Wo or SmoWo.
-- Ns : all system sizes N (the 2D system is of size NxN).
+- Ls : all system sizes L. Format : vector of strictly positive ints.
+- Bs : all system inverse temperatures $\beta=1/T$.
 Format : vector of strictly positive ints.
 - Ks : all Luttinger parameters K. Format : vector of strictly positive doubles.
 - alphas : all dissipation strengths alpha.
 Format : vector of positive doubles.
 - g : Umklapp strength g.
 Format : positive double.